Looking Back on Bob Saget's Most Memorable—and Funniest—Roles Ever - E! Online

 Saget is survived by his wife Kelly Rizzo and his daughters, Lara Saget, Aubrey Saget and Jennifer Saget, whom he welcomed with his ex Sherri Kramer.

-"We are devastated to confirm that our beloved Bob passed away today," his family said in a statement to NBC.
+"We are devastated to confirm that our beloved Bob passed away today," his family said in a statement to E!
+News.
 "He was everything to us and we want you to know how much he loved his fans, performing live and bringing people from all walks of life together with laughter.
 Though we ask for privacy at this time, we invite you to join us in remembering the love and laughter that Bob brought to the world."

 Over the years, fans watched Saget appear in a number of stand-up specials, host shows like America's Funniest Home Videos and star on sitcoms like Full House.
 In his memory, here's a look back at a few of his best roles.